MichaelRea-NZ/Fridge-Door-Temperature-Monitor-Arduino-Project/README.md

 2025-07-24 17:45:12, 4.5, 2025-07-24 17:45:45, 5.3

 Video Walkthrough
-You can watch a full demonstration of the project here:
+You can watch a full demonstration of the project here: https://youtu.be/_0WO_zxzdPw
-YouTube Video

 Future Improvements
     • Add wireless communication (e.g., Wi-Fi or Bluetooth) to measure outside temperature when the door is open
     • Make a SQL database to analyse the data